Peyman-Borhani/Work-Plan/README.md

 ## Personal Technologies
 New business.
 Might be one of the most Successful startup sectors in future.
 Limited personal rights to assist in safeguarding users life/health.
-(must include regulations to comply with public spaces, non violent base protection against unseen future treats is mindful.
+Must include regulations to comply for public spaces, non-violent private protection to prevent treats/damage is mindful.
 ▪ Personal/Community information solutions: Community made knowledge portals.
 User is assisted by AI's help.
 ▪ Personal Protection:   basic protective wearables. portable armored dress, shield, reactive mechanisms.
 ▪ Personal rights of intruder repeling solutions: assistive micro wearables. lawful replacment of weapons or other violent offence.
-▪ Personal sanctuary solutions. portable home, personal space non penetrable, hidden,... an update to tent. regulated in public spaces. ( To be completed in next updates )
+▪ Personal sanctuary solutions. portable body housing, personal space, hidden, private/public safety, update to small tent. regulated in public spaces. ( To be completed in next updates )

 ## Advertisement